-There have been 11 title unification bouts (undisputed champion vs. interim champion) in UFC history, with interim champions getting the better of those match ups with 6 wins to 5.
+There have been 12 title unification bouts (undisputed champion vs. interim champion) in UFC history, with results in these contests split 6 wins apiece.

 |When Interim Champions Won||When Undisputed Champions Won|

 |Randy Couture (ic) def.
 Tito Ortiz (c)||Brock Lesnar (c) def.
 Frank Mir (ic)|

 |Georges St-Pierre (ic) def.
 Matt Serra (c)||Brock Lesnar (c) def.
 Shane Carwin (ic)|